planetary scientist, educator, artist

 Probably Google Chrome.
 Or Safari.
 Or maybe even Firefox

-I develop models to make predictions about planets and then I test them
+I develop model predictions about planets and then I test them

 small exoplanet chemical evolution